-We have so many demands on our time—school, jobs, family, errands, not to mention finding some time to relax.
+We have so many demands on our time—school, jobs, family, and errands, not to mention finding some time to relax.
 To fit everything in, we often sacrifice sleep.
 But sleep affects both mental and physical health.
-Like exercise and a healthy diet, it’s vital to your well-being.
+Like exercise and a healthy diet, sleep is vital to your well-being.

 A good night’s sleep consists of four to five sleep cycles.
 Each cycle includes periods of deep sleep and rapid eye movement (REM) sleep, when we dream.
 “As the night goes on, the portion of that cycle that is in REM sleep increases.
 It turns out that this pattern of cycling and progression is critical to the biology of sleep,” Twery says.

 Sleep can be disrupted by many things.
 Stimulants such as caffeine or certain medications can keep you up.
 Distractions such as electronics—especially the light from TVs, cell phones, tablets and e-readers—can prevent you from falling asleep.

 The amount of sleep each person needs depends on many factors, including age, and getting a full night of quality sleep is important.
 Infants generally require about sixteen hours a day, while teenagers need about nine hours on average.
 For most adults, seven to eight hours a night appears to be the best amount of sleep.
 The amount of sleep a person needs also increases if he or she has been deprived of sleep in previous days.
 Getting too little sleep creates a sleep debt, which is a lot like being overdrawn at a bank.
 Eventually, your body will demand that the debt be repaid.
 We don’t seem to adapt to getting less sleep than we need; while we may get used to a sleep-depriving schedule, our judgment, reaction time, and other functions are still impaired.
 If you’re a student, that means that sleep-deprivation may prevent you from studying, learning, and performing as well as you can.